 A cyclic aldehyde is a compound where an aldehyde group is directly attached to a ring.
 In naming these types of compounds, the suffix –carbaldehyde is added to the name of the cyclic compound.
 For example, a cyclopentane with an aldehyde group attached to it will be named as cyclopentanecarbaldehyde.
 The figure below shows different aldehyde compounds with their names:

 Ketones are named by replacing the terminal –e of the parent hydrocarbon with –one.
 For compounds containing ketone as the functional group of highest priority, the parent chain is the longest chain containing the ketone functional group.
 The assignment of a carbon number proceeds in the direction giving the carbonyl carbon the lowest possible number.
 In the new IUPAC system of naming, the locant number is placed before the suffix.
-For example, consider the ketone in the figure below.

 The parent compound is pentane as it is a 5-carbon alkane.
 The lowest possible number for the carbonyl carbon is 2 when counting is started from the rightmost carbon atom.
 In this case, the name of the compound will be pent-2-one.

 Reactions of aldehydes and ketones are limited only to nucleophilic addition reaction.
 The attack of the nucleophile is through the electrophilic carbon atom.
 Remember that the carbon atom becomes somewhat electron-deficient because of the pull of oxygen atoms to the electrons.
 Because of this, the carbonyl carbon becomes highly susceptible to a nucleophilic attack.
 Since the H and C atom in the substituent is not a good leaving group, only addition of the nucleophile occurs.